April 2021 Update:

 About My FIND A GRAVE Contributions:

 I am readily open to suggestions for corrections, but I might take time to verify facts and may ask for sources.
 Occasionally personal discernment or firsthand knowledge about the information contained in records [note: they are not foolproof, as my Grandmother's birth certificate (Mem.ID: 47026920) exemplifies] may prevent some requests for changes; please respect if I decide not to make the change and I'll do my best to explain why.
 Also, I am a full-time father so my children receive my attention first.
-But if you haven't heard back in about 14 days, try contacting me again.
-Sometimes email just gets forgotten in the barrage of life, and this is increasing the case with six children.
+But if you haven't heard back in a few months, try contacting me again.
+Sometimes email just gets forgotten in the barrage of life, and this is increasing the case with EIGHT young children.

 On that note, any photo I upload (besides my profile pictures) I also consider public domain and anyone may use or alter (unless it is ALREADY attributed to someone else whom I gained permission from...please contact them too first).
 I'm not looking for credit!
 My reward is personal and elsewhere, and I'm not so insecure as to need it here, no matter how many hours of records research, footwork, or gallons of gas it took to make the contribution--that's what makes me a 'volunteer'.